Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Status of Shifting Cultivators

 The British did not like tribals wandering from one place to another.
 They wanted to see them as settled cultivators.
 Settled peasants could be controlled easily.
-It even gave a regular source of revenue to the state/ The British therefore, introduce land settlement.
+It even gave a regular source of revenue to the state/ The British therefore, introduced land settlement.
 It was to be done by measuring land and fixing demand for the state.
-Some peasants were declared owners of the land while the others were tenants.
+Some peasants were declared owners of the land while others were tenants.
 Tenants had to pay rent to the owners, who in turn paid revenue to the state.
 The British effort to settle jhum cultivation paid dividends.
-Scarcity of water, however, did give them some problems.
+The scarcity of water, however, did give them some problems.

 FOREST LAWS AND THEIR IMPACT